chenchen-hci/zwave/README.md

 ## Getting Started

-[`sens_zwave.py`]

 *  After pairing the zwave stick and zwave node device, plug zwave stick into the usb port of host.
 This step enable zwave stick to create a zwave mesh network;
 *  Run `sudo bash find_port.sh` to find the file path of zwave stick, which is normally in the format of `/dev/ttyACM<x>;`;
 *  Modify the value of `device` in `/Connectors/config/zwave.json` according to the value found in previous step;
 *  Check the `check` item in `zwave.json` defines the correct nodes and sensor points;
 *  Run `sudo python check.py` to make sure the zwave network is fully functioned;
 *  Run `sudo python sens_zwave.py [Args]` to connecting zwave devices and BuildingDepot stack.
-If a 'dead' node is detected, this node will be ignored by connector until the node is correctly connected into network;

-[`sens_zwave_l.py`]

-*  After pairing the zwave stick and zwave node device, plug zwave stick into the usb port of host.
-This step enable zwave stick to create a zwave mesh network;
-*  Run `sudo bash find_port.sh` to find the file path of zwave stick, which is normally in the format of `/dev/ttyACM<x>;`;
-*  Modify the value of `device` in `/Connectors/config/zwave.json` according to the value found in previous step;
-*  Check the `check` item in `zwave.json` which defines the correct nodes and sensor points;
-*  Check the `config` item in `zwave.json` which defines the sampling period for each sensor node.
-If the sensor node is powered by battery, this value may be set slightly larger for reducing sampling frequency, which can save battery life;
-*  Run `sudo python check.py` to make sure the zwave network is fully functioned;
-*  Run `sudo python sens_zwave_l.py -r` to connecting zwave devices and BuildingDepot stack.
 If a 'dead' node is detected, this node will be ignored by connector until the node is correctly connected into network;

 <i>
 Dead Node: A node is loose connection with network intentionally or accidently, which, for instance, may be caused by accidently power outage etc.</i>